 These specific collagens are most prevalent in the specialized tissue that serves as a buffer or cushion for bones at joints (cartilage) and the jelly-like fluid that fills the center of the eye (vitreous).
 Collagen is also found in bone.

 Stickler syndrome affects males as well as females.
 Prevalence rates have been estimated at 1-3 per 10,000 births and at 1 per 7,500 births.
-Most investigators believe that the disorder is highly under-diagnosed, making it difficult to determine the true prevalence of Stickler syndrome.
+Most investigators believe that the disorder is highly under-diagnosed, making it difficult to determine the true prevalence of Stickler syndrome in the general population.
 Stickler syndrome is one of the most common connective tissue disorders in the United States.

 A diagnosis of Stickler syndrome is made based upon a thorough clinical evaluation, a detailed patient history and identification of characteristic findings.
 As yet, no universally agreed upon criteria for the diagnosis of Stickler syndrome exists.
 A variety of tests such as x-ray studies and eye examinations may be used to detect the presence or evaluate the severity of certain abnormalities potentially associated with Stickler syndrome.

 Early identification of Stickler syndrome is important because it allows for surveillance and prompt treatment of associated abnormalities such as retinal detachment or skeletal malformations.
+Patients with ocular forms of Stickler syndrome are restricted from contact sports due to the risk of retinal detachment.
 Retinal detachment requires prompt surgery to preserve vision.
 Retinal detachment can recur even after successful surgery.
 Some physicians recommend prophylactic cryotherapy in certain cases to reduce the risk of developing retinal detachment.

 Orthodonture may be necessary to correct dental malalignment.